 submitted by Margatria from The Wildlife Diaries

-Consisting of up to 300 individual falls and straddling two countries, Iguazu Falls are a spectacular force of nature.
+Consisting of up to 300 individual falls and straddling two countries, Iguazu Falls are a spectacular force of nature, and one of the best places to visit in Argentina.
 They formed where Iguazu River plunges over the edge of the Paraná Plateau, that was blasted out by an enormous volcanic eruption more than 130 million years ago.

 Today, the falls lie on the border of Brazil and Argentina, with 20% of the falls flowing on the Brazilian side and 80% on the Argentine.
 So plan at least one full day to explore the falls in Argentina.

 The closest city to the falls is Puerto Iguazu from where it is a short bus or taxi ride to Parque Nacional Iguazu where the falls are located.
 Once in the park, there is a slow tourist train that carts visitors between the different points of interest.